 You’re not going to want to have to change your battery on the boat while your gear is wet.
 Make sure everything is fully charged and ready to go the night before.
 Take a test shot before you leave your accommodation.
 It’s best to find out you’ve left your lens cap on before you’re underwater with the whales!

 Because I wanted to capture some topside images too, I took my second camera body, my 50mm prime lens and my 100-400 zoom.
 If you’re not bothered about getting photos of anything other than the whales, leave all this at home.
-Instead, take only a 24-70mm for when you’re wandering around town.
+Instead, take only a 24-70mm for wandering around town.

 How to pack for Vava’u